topkecleon/telegram-bot-bash/examples/webhook/README.md

 (_e.g. load addons, start TIMER, trigger first run_) and `--watch` will wait for new updates instead of exit on end of file.
 Short form: 'bin/process-batch.sh -s -w'

-To switch back to default processing delete fifo `data-bot-bash/webhook-fifo-<botname>` and kill `bin/process-batch.sh`.
+To switch back to default processing delete fifo `data-bot-bash/webhook-fifo-<botname>` and stop `bin/process-batch.sh`.

+If full processing seems to work well on the command line, you can use `./bachbot.rc starthook/stophook` to run processing in background.

 #### Enable webhook on Telegram side